apache/incubator-livy/docs/programmatic-api.md

 </dependency>
 ```

-Note: Until Livy's first Apache release you will have to
-install the livy artifacts locally using `mvn install`.

 To be able to compile code that uses Spark APIs, also add the correspondent Spark dependencies.

 To run Spark jobs within your applications, extend ``org.apache.livy.Job`` and implement